developer0hye/FFmpeg-Debug-VSCode-Windows/README.md

 If you downloaded MSYS2 following official guide, your FFmpeg project may be located in `C:\msys64\home\{user_name}\FFmpeg`.

-These commands must be ran on **Commpand Prompt** of Windows not MSYS2.
+These commands must be ran on **Commpand Prompt of Windows not MSYS2**.

 ```bash
 cd C:\msys64\home\{user_name}\FFmpeg